SaintNick1214/Project-Cortex/Documentation/03-api-reference/09-agent-management.md

 ## Overview

-The Agent Management API provides methods for registering, configuring, and querying agents in the legacy agent-centric model.
+The Agent Management API provides **optional metadata registration** for agent discovery, analytics, and team organization, plus **convenient cascade deletion** by participantId across all memory spaces.

 **⚠️ New Architecture:** Cortex now uses **Memory Spaces** as the fundamental isolation boundary, not agents.
 Multiple agents/tools can share one memory space (Hive Mode), or operate in separate spaces (Collaboration Mode).

+### Two Key Features

+**1. Optional Registry (Metadata Layer)**

+- Agents work without registration - just use string IDs
+- Registration provides: discovery, analytics, team organization
+- Purely optional enhancement

+**2. Cascade Deletion by participantId (Convenience)**

+- Delete all agent data across ALL memory spaces in one call
+- Filters by `participantId` field in data (not userId)
+- Works even if agent was never registered
+- Similar to users API but for agent cleanup, not GDPR

-**Hybrid Approach (Legacy Model):**
+**Hybrid Approach:**

 **Key Concept:**

 - **Simple Mode**: Just use string IDs (`'agent-1'`, `'support-agent'`)
-- **Registry Mode**: Optionally register agents for analytics, discovery, and configuration
+- **Registry Mode**: Optionally register agents for analytics, discovery, and cascade deletion

 **Relationship to Four-Layer Architecture:**